organization-of-doge/NimbleDogeverse/README.md

-# NimbleSapphire - WWP patches for Sapphire on Aroma
+# NimbleAquamarine - WWP patches for Aquamarine on Aroma

-Mod of Nimble for WWP on Sapphire (previously known as NoNameVerse)
+Mod of Nimble for WWP on Aquamarine